Feritaba/FeedReaderTesting/README.md

 ## How to run the project

-You can click [here](https://feritaba.github.io/FeedReaderTesting/) to open the project.
+You can click clone the project using (https://github.com/Feritaba/FeedReaderTesting.git) to open the project.

 ## Technologies used